-The first large, multi-institution study of the impact of COVID-19 was conducted in Wuhan, China, and presented at the virtual American Association for Cancer Research (AACR) Annual Meeting 2020 in April.
-It included 105 cancer patients and 536 age-matched patients without cancer, and showed that COVID-19 patients with cancer had higher risk in intensive care unit (ICU) admissions and mortality.
-However, at the same conference, researchers from Gustave Roussy Cancer Campus in Villejuif, France, reported that 137 cancer patients who were diagnosed with the novel coronavirus in March did not have more lethal or aggressive disease than patients without cancer in the global population.
+The first large, multi-institution study of the impact of Covid-19 was conducted in Wuhan, China, and presented at the virtual American Association for Cancer Research (AACR) Annual Meeting 2020 in April.
+The study included 105 cancer patients and 536 age-matched patients without cancer, and showed that Covid-19 patients with cancer had higher risk in intensive care unit (ICU) admissions and mortality.
+However, at the same conference, researchers from Gustave Roussy Cancer Campus in Villejuif, France, reported that 137 cancer patients diagnosed with the coronavirus in March did not have more lethal or aggressive disease than patients without cancer in the global population.
 Such conflicting reports supported the urgent need to acquire long-term global data.

 The COVID-19 pandemic has affected virtually every aspect of healthcare provision - cancer care is no exception.
 In fact, during the pandemic, patients with cancer represent a high-risk group.
 Recent studies estimate that delays in cancer diagnosis and treatment will increase the indirect death toll of COVID-19 by several thousands in the coming years.

-The UK Coronavirus Cancer Monitoring Project (UKCCMP), established in mid-March 2020, was the first COVID-19 clinical registry to enable near real-time reports to frontline physicians about the effects of COVID-19 on patients with cancer.
-Its objective is to monitor the impact of COVID-19 and enable oncologists to gain crucial insights and inform clinical- and infrastructure-based decision making.
-A live clinical data dissemination system provides a daily update to an interactive website, and reports are sent to individual UK cancer centers and clinicians on a weekly basis.
+The UK Coronavirus Cancer Monitoring Project (UKCCMP), established in mid-March 2020, was the first Covid-19 clinical registry to enable near real-time reports to frontline physicians about the effects of Covid-19 on cancer patients.
+Its objective is to monitor the impact of Covid-19 and enable oncologists to gain crucial insights and inform clinical- and infrastructure-based decision making.
+A live clinical data dissemination system provides a daily update to an interactive website; weekly reports are sent to individual UK cancer centres and clinicians.

-In its first five weeks of operation, the UKCCMP accrued the largest prospective database of symptomatic and asymptomatic COVID-19 cancer patients in the world.
-Approximately 80% of UK adult and 100% of pediatric cancer treatment centers are currently participating.
-As of mid-August, the cases of 2,314 adult and 61 pediatric cancer patients have been enrolled in the database.
-“Our objective is to identify and learn from every case of COVID-19 in cancer patients in the UK,” said Leonard Y.W.
-Lee, M.D., Ph.D., an honorary research fellow of the Institute of Cancer and Genomic Studies of the University Hospitals Birmingham and an executive lead of the project.
-“The number of cancer patients with COVID-19 in the UK is relatively small.
+In its first five weeks of operation, the UKCCMP accrued the largest prospective database of symptomatic and asymptomatic Covid-19 cancer patients globally.
+Approximately 80% of UK adult and 100% of paediatric cancer treatment centres are currently participating.
+As of mid-August, the cases of 2,314 adult and 61 paediatric cancer patients were enrolled in the database.
+‘Our objective is to identify and learn from every case of Covid-19 in cancer patients in the UK,’ said Leonard Y W Lee MD PhD., an honorary research fellow of the Institute of Cancer and Genomic Studies of University Hospitals Birmingham and an executive lead of the project.
+‘The number of cancer patients with Covid-19 in the UK is relatively small.
 But approximately 2.5 million individuals live with or have a history of cancer in the UK, with an estimated 1,000 new diagnoses each day.
 A substantial number of new cases require, are undergoing, or are recovering from surgery and complex treatments.
-One of the things we want to determine is if specific cancer treatments may differentially contribute to the risk of developing COVID-19.”
+One of the things we want to determine is if specific cancer treatments may differentially contribute to the risk of developing Covid-19.’

-Results of a COVID-19 mortality study published 20 June 2020 in The Lancet of 800 cancer patients who contracted COVID-19 between18 March and 25 April conducted by the UKCCMP project team revealed that patients receiving or who had received chemotherapy and/or radiotherapy within the past 30 days were not at greater risk of dying when compared with other cancer patients.
-However, age and comorbidities were significantly associated with COVID-19 related death of 28% of these patients, the researchers reported.
-“We also determined that cancer patients were at increased risk from COVID-19,” Dr. Lee told Healthcare in Europe.
-“Globally, a mortality rate of 20% to 35% is being reported.
-It is important for patients to undergo regular rapid COVID-19 testing, especially prior to each cycle of chemotherapy.
-Oncologists need to take decisive and active steps, such as screening regularly for COVID-19, to prevent infection while administering effective anti-cancer treatments for patients who have a rapidly progressive tumour.”
+Results of a Covid-19 mortality study of 800 cancer patients who contracted Covid-19 between 18 March and 26 April revealed that patients receiving or who had received chemotherapy and/or radiotherapy within the past 30 days were not at greater risk of dying when compared with other cancer patients.
+However, age and comorbidities were significantly associated with Covid-19 related death of 28% of these patients, the researchers reported.
+‘We also determined that cancer patients were at increased risk from Covid-19,’ Lee told Healthcare in Europe.
+‘Globally, a mortality rate of 20-35% is being reported.
+It’s important for patients to undergo regular rapid Covid-19 testing, especially prior to each cycle of chemotherapy.
+Oncologists need to take decisive and active steps, such as screening regularly for Covid-19, to prevent infection while administering effective anti-cancer treatments for patients who have a rapidly progressive tumour.’